dceejay/RedMap/README.md

 ### Updates

-- v1.5.29 - remove lat/lon from popup if using .popup property
+- v1.5.29 - Remove lat/lon from popup if using .popup property.
+Allow icon to be loaded from http.
 - v1.5.28 - Tidy up popup location and timing.
 Auto add countries overlay if no internet.
 - v1.5.27 - Add hide right click option to config panel
 - v1.5.26 - Ensure all map tiles loaded over https